Brighter-bits/EverybodyCodes/README.md

 My previous code was not ready for this, however, just adding an extra loop allows me to have the dict values in alphabetical order, that means in the dict's index: 0 = "A", 1 = "B", 2 = "C", etc; instead of being a random jumble of numbers (which while meaning the same thing, is a pain to work with).

+# Day 16

+Ah, a breath of fresh air.
+A rotation puzzle, part one is nice and simple, part 2 I just need to implement the mod procedure into my code and I'm good to go.

+Nevermind, I can't use mod, as I need every single cat on the way there.
+As such, I need to find the rotation in which each one part realigns.
+It's just like the snails, it's time for

+<span style="font-size: 35px;">CHINESE REMAINDER THEORUM</span>

+Nevermind, it's just Lowest Common Factor...

+Okay, so the next bit is a lot harder.
+Brute forcing it would take around 1.4x10^122 attempts.
+This is far too much to be tractable.

+One thing I've realised is I can memoise some calculations as they will be the same.
+However, this would require me to continually keep track of the remaining part of the permutation I am running through, which may be tricky.
+Not accounting for the problem that the cache will quickly fill up.

+Caching is not nearly enough of a